Calculating how to scale a SaaS business

-Reasons to scale a SaaS business
+Reasons to Scale up a SaaS Business

 Business flexibility